A53: Development and Approval of Faculty Policies

 All UNM policies which pertain primarily to faculty and academic matters are placed in the Faculty Handbook and are subject to the review and approval requirements defined in this Policy Document, with the exception of Section B “Academic Freedom and Tenure” which follows a separate review and approval protocol.
 The scope of Faculty Handbook policies is established by the Faculty Constitution and the right to review and take action on these policies is granted to the faculty by UNM Board of Regents Policy 5.1 “The Faculty’s Role in the University's Academic Mission.”
 This policy describes the process used to develop or amend Faculty Handbook policies, solicit input, and obtain approval.

 1. Proposing a New Policy or Changes to Existing Policy.
 Any faculty member or academic administrator wishing to propose a change to an existing Faculty Handbook policy or propose a new policy should send their request to the Office of the University Secretary, who will forward it to the Faculty Senate Policy Committee (FSPC) for consideration.
 This request should include a draft policy document which shows proposed changes to the existing policy with track changes, or in the case of a new policy the request will include a proposed policy draft addressing the concerns it is intended to address.
 This request should also include a statement of the reason(s) for the proposed policy change(s) or the new policy.
 Because faculty policy is a shared governance process, policy actions generally require one to two full semesters for appropriate review, approval, and implementation.
 The FSPC will review the request and work with the appropriate Faculty Senate committee(s) to determine the most effective course of action.
-The Office of University Secretary will notify the requestor of the action taken by the FSPC.
+The Office of the University Secretary will notify the requestor of the action taken by the FSPC.

 2. Approval.
 Proposed new faculty policy statements, in their entirety, and changes to the Policy Rationale, Policy Statement, and Applicability sections of existing policies will be posted on the Faculty Handbook website for review by UNM faculty members.
 The Office of the University Secretary in consultation with the Chair of the FSPC will address any comments received from faculty and will forward the final proposed draft to the Faculty Senate for approval.
-Due to the nature of the policy or previous approval history, specific policies will also require approval by University faculty, the UNM Board of Regents, and/or the UNM President and/or Provost or the Chancellor for Health Sciences.
+Due to the nature of the policy or previous approval history, specific policies will also require approval by University faculty, the UNM Board of Regents, and/or the UNM President and/or Provost or the Executive Vice President for Health Sciences.
 Proposed changes to definition, procedural, and information portions of a policy document will be reviewed by the FSPC in consultation with the responsible Faculty Senate Committee(s) listed in the Policy Heading.
 After review and consultation, the proposed changes can be made with approval by both the FSPC and the Faculty Senate Operations Committee.

 3. Distribution and Notification of New or Amended Policy.